Configuring KeyCloak

 -

-On the Clients page, open the newly created client salt_box_core and go to the Roles tab.
+On the Clients page, open the newly created client saltbox_core and go to the Roles tab.

 Figure 8.
-Launching the Salt.Box client installation -
+Launching the Salt.Box client installation

 Enter the role parameters as follows in the role creation dialog Fig. 9:

-required Description any description string then click
+Key Value Comment Role name collections_adminrequired Description any description string then click

 Figure 9.
 Create role dialog box

-Just created role can then be assigned to any user Salt.Box
+Just created role can then be assigned to any user Salt.Box: see Assigning a role to a user.

 You can also ask the software developer about the names and purposes of other built-in Salt.Box roles and the notation rules for accessing Salt.Box resources.